Learned Hand: Early life

 Billings Learned Hand was born on January 27, 1872, in Albany, New York, the second and last child of Samuel Hand (1833–1886) and Lydia Hand (née Learned).
-His mother's family traditionally used surnames as given names; and Hand was named for a maternal uncle and a grandfather, both named Billings Peck Learned.
+His mother's family traditionally used surnames as given names; Hand was named for a maternal uncle and a grandfather, both named Billings Peck Learned.
 The Hands were a prominent family with a tradition of activism in the Democratic Party.
 Hand grew up in comfortable circumstances.
-The family had an "almost hereditary" attachment to the legal profession and has been described as "the most distinguished legal family in northern New York".

-Samuel Hand was an appellate lawyer, who had risen rapidly through the ranks of an Albany-based law firm in the 1860s and, by age 32, was the firm's leading lawyer.
+The family had an "almost hereditary" attachment to the legal profession and has been described as "the most distinguished legal family in northern New York".Samuel Hand was an appellate lawyer, who had risen rapidly through the ranks of an Albany-based law firm in the 1860s and, by age 32, was the firm's leading lawyer.
 In 1878, he became the leader of the appellate bar and argued cases before the New York Court of Appeals in "greater number and importance than those argued by any other lawyer in New York during the same period".
 Samuel Hand was a distant, intimidating figure to his son; Learned Hand later described the relationship with his father as "not really intimate".
 Samuel Hand died from cancer when Learned was 14.
 Learned's mother thereafter promoted an idealized memory of her husband's professional success, intellectual abilities, and parental perfection, placing considerable pressure on her son.

 Lydia Hand was an involved and protective mother who had been influenced by a Calvinist aunt as a child; she passed on a strong sense of duty and guilt to her only son.
 Learned Hand eventually came to understand the influences of his parents as formative.
 After his father's death, he looked to religion to help him cope, writing to his cousin Augustus Noble Hand: "If you could imagine one half the comfort my religion has given to me in this terrible loss, you would see that Christ never forsakes those who cling to him."
 The depth of Hand's early religious convictions was in sharp contrast to his later agnosticism.